 - Shopping around for a mortgage lender is kind of like speed dating.

 One thing I didn’t realize about mortgage rates?
 You have to visit quite a few lenders in order to find the best one, and each conversation is basically like, “Show me what you got.”
 We arrived with our paperwork, waited while the lender looked over our credit, then walked away with some numbers to consider.
-It felt like speed dating, in a way, because we wanted to match our financial history with their best offer in the shortest amount of time possible—then move on to the good stuff.
+It felt like speed dating, in a way, because we wanted to match our financial history with their best offer in the shortest amount of time possible—then move on to the good stuff for more details visit the site ironmanmovingsf.com.
 As newbies, our realtor also recommended that we go through final lender costs and fees—details I hadn’t thought through—with a fine-tooth comb, just to make sure everything was legit.

 Today In: Real Estate

 The Housing Bust Widened the Wealth Gap.
 Here’s How.

 12 Counties Account for a Third of U.S. Flood Insurance Claims